 Our team will contact you to discuss your matter

-Setfords Solicitors offers a free 30 minute family law consultation nationwide, where you can speak to us on the phone for advice on family related issues.
+Setfords Solicitors offers a free family law consultation nationwide, where you can speak to us on the phone for an initial consultation on family related issues.

 If you are in need of family advice, get in touch now.

 Our family law services

 All too often, when a relationship breaks down there can be an enormous impact on the children.
 To safeguard their interests, issues involving children need to be dealt with quickly and efficiently.

 We will therefore help you focus on their welfare to achieve what is in their best interests, whether through negotiation, mediation or by an application to the Court.